PrecisionGazeMouse/PGMWebsite/content/manual.md

 ##### Tracker Mode

-* EyeX and eViacam – Use EyeX gaze tracking to warp your mouse pointer quickly, and eViacam webcam head tracking to precisely control the pointer.
+* EyeX and eViacam – Use Tobii EyeX gaze tracking to warp your mouse pointer quickly, and eViacam webcam head tracking to precisely control the pointer.
 This is the recommended mode.
-* EyeX and TrackIR – Use EyeX gaze tracking to warp your mouse pointer quickly, and TrackIR head tracking to precisely control the pointer.
+* EyeX and TrackIR – Use Tobii EyeX gaze tracking to warp your mouse pointer quickly, and TrackIR head tracking to precisely control the pointer.
-* EyeX and SmartNav – Use EyeX gaze tracking to warp your mouse pointer quickly, and SmartNav head tracking to precisely control the pointer.
+* EyeX and SmartNav – Use Tobii EyeX gaze tracking to warp your mouse pointer quickly, and SmartNav head tracking to precisely control the pointer.
-* EyeX Only – Use EyeX gaze tracking to warp your mouse pointer quickly, and EyeX head tracking to precisely control the pointer.
-Requires EyeX 4C or higher.
+* EyeX Only – Use Tobii EyeX gaze tracking to warp your mouse pointer quickly, and EyeX head tracking to precisely control the pointer.
+Requires Tobii Eye Tracker 4C or higher.
 Warning: the accuracy is not very good.
 * TrackIR Only – Use TrackIR head tracking alone to control the mouse pointer, along with your chosen movement and click modes.
 * eViacam Only – Use eViacam head tracking alone to control the mouse pointer motion, along with your chosen movement and click modes.